readium/readium-css/docs/CSS19-epub_compat.md

 ## Metadata

-iBooks is usings specific metadata for embedded fonts, versioning, gaiji, and the EPUB3 files created with iBooks Author.
+iBooks is usings specific metadata for embedded fonts, versioning, gaiji, scroll axis, and the EPUB3 files created with iBooks Author.

 This metadata has an `ibooks:` prefix.